hdShang/arxiv-daily/docs/cs-CL/2025-09-18/papers/250914834v2-llm-agents-at-the-roundtable-a-multi-perspective-and-dialectical-rea.md

 ---
 layout: default
-title: LLM Agents at the Roundtable: A Multi-Perspective and Dialectical Reasoning Framework for Essay Scoring
+title: "LLM Agents at the Roundtable: A Multi-Perspective and Dialectical Reasoning Framework for Essay Scoring"
 ---

 # LLM Agents at the Roundtable: A Multi-Perspective and Dialectical Reasoning Framework for Essay Scoring